 About the Verner Awards

-Nominations for the 2020 Elizabeth O’Neill Verner Governor’s Awards for the Arts were due Friday, November 8, 2019.
+The nomination period for the 2021 Elizabeth O’Neill Verner Governor’s Awards for the Arts will begin in or around late August 2020.

 The nine appointed commissioners of the South Carolina Arts Commission may choose not to present an award in a particular category in a given year.
 In addition to the categories below, the S.C.
 Arts Commission may choose to give Special Awards for achievements falling outside the defined categories.
 Restrictions